Cross-media marketing: Real-time personalization and variable data printing

-Real-time personalization (RTP) is an innovative way to looking at cross media marketing.
-RTP has the ability to see who visits each webpage.
+Real-time personalization (RTP) has the ability to see who visits each webpage.
 In addition, if companies have the ability to see a website viewed by a potential customer, then the company can quickly personalize what the customer is looking and make appeals to a certain product.
 After a real time personalization search, a business plan is created to fit each potential customer.
 When a potential buyer is looking at a company's advertisement, a popup ad usually appears.
 Every product that a customer accepts, five to seven linked advertisement pages popup.
 RTP captures these acceptance rates, locate advertising company, and supplies the information necessary for the next step in the business plan.

 Variable data printing (VDP) constantly modernizes and enhances the communication between the marketing company and their customers.
 In addition, if a campaign is personalized and directed to a specific audience, then more customers will typically buy the product.
 Therefore, VDP creates a cycle of potential customers leading to increased profitability, brand awareness, and the bottom-line sales.
 All of these elements are needed to enhance the marketing processes.